Credit Cards - What You Need To Know - Training Manual

 What is the best way to cancel an unwanted credit card?

 Call your issuer and ask for directions on closing the account.
 In general, you should notify the issuer in writing.
-Cut your card into pieces and send it along with your letter.
+Cut your card into pieces and dispose of it.
 Follow up by phone in a month to make sure the account was closed.
 The next time you check your credit report, make sure the account is listed as being closed at your request—not at the bank’s request.
 Accounts that are closed by the bank can have a negative impact on your credit.

-The hotel may have placed a hold—or block—on your credit card to cover the cost of your reservation.
+Yes.
+Hotels may place a hold—or block—on your credit card to cover the cost of your reservation.
 When you reserve a hotel room, ask the reservation agent if it will put a hold on your card, and if so, how much it will be.
 Hotel holds stay on your card until you cancel the reservation or settle your final bill with the hotel.

 Is it legal for a store to ask for ID when I am paying by credit card?